jalantechnologies/handbook/product-management/index.md

 -   Work with the lead to get the product fixed

 -   Once the changes are deployed to production, verify it once and notify the person who reported the bug.

+#### 5. Understanding Communications

+**Goal: Ensure smooth, transparent, and structured collaboration through the project’s MS Teams setup.**

+Each project team at Better has a dedicated MS Teams workspace organized into channels with clear purposes and best practices.

+*Channel Overview*

+1. General Channel: Central hub for team-wide communication and stakeholder interactions 1.1 Use Cases: Daily PPPs, product discussions, leave updates and access important documents

+2. Engineering Channel: Space for all technical discussions and knowledge sharing.
+	2.1 Use Cases: Code reviews, architecture debates, sharing documentation.

+3. PR Review Channel: Streamline and centralize the pull request/ feature review process for product and engineering.
+	3.1 Use Cases: Submit PRs for review.

+4. QA Channel: Track QA notes, bug reports, and testing outcomes.
+	4.1 Use Cases: Share bug reports with JIRA links and discuss fixes and QA verification steps

+5. Sprint Planning & Exit Channel: Manage sprint ceremonies, outcomes, and documentation.
+	5.1 Use Cases: Share sprint goals, demos, and retrospectives

+6. Alert Channel: Monitor production issues through automated alerts.
+	6.1 Use Cases: Receive alerts from monitoring tools

 ## Important Links: